 PAA's business is based on the fundamental thesis that hydrocarbons are essential to the security and advancement of human quality of life and will continue to play a major long-term role in the world economy.
-We further believe that midstreamenergy infrastructure provides a critical link between energy supply and demand, and is fundamental to the maintenance and advancement of our modern-day standard of living.
+We further believe that midstream energy infrastructure provides a critical link between energy supply and demand, and is fundamental to the maintenance and advancement of our modern-day standard of living.
 Acknowledging the need for multiple forms of energy to meet growing world-wide demand, we believe absolute hydrocarbon demand will increase over time, driven by global population growth and a desire to improve quality of life in lesser developed countries throughout the world.
 Furthermore, we believe existing energy infrastructure will play a critical role in supporting emerging energy and energy transition initiatives.
-As a result, we believe that midstream energy infrastructure will remain critical and valuable.
+As a result, we believe that midstream energy infrastructure will remain a critical and valuable component of the energy industry value chain.

-PAA's operations are conducted directly and indirectly through its primary operating subsidiaries, which comprise 100% of the assets and operations affiliated with PAA and its subsidiaries.
-As used in this Form 10-K and unless the context indicates otherwise (taking into account the fact that PAGP has no operating activities apart from those conducted by PAA and its subsidiaries), the terms "Partnership," "Plains," "we," "us," "our," "ours" and similar terms refer to PAGP and its subsidiaries.
+PAA's assets are owned, and its operations are conducted, directly and indirectly through its primary operating subsidiaries.
+As used in this Form 10-K and unless the context indicates otherwise (taking into account the fact that PAGP has no operating activities apart from those conducted by PAA and its subsidiaries), the terms "Partnership," "Plains," "we," "us," "our," "our," "ours" and similar terms refer to PAGP and its subsidiaries.